Cumulants in Noncommutative Probability Theory IV. De Finetti's Theorem and $L^p$-Inequalities: A De Finetti Lemma

 \end{Proposition} We will show that the conditional expectations of Definition~\ref{def:GeneralCumulant4:psiN} asymptotically have the same property.
-In the proof the following elementary estimate is needed in two places. \begin{Lemma} Let $j$, $p$, $N$ be positive integers with $j\leq N$ and $p\leq N$, then
+For the proof of this fact the following elementary estimate is needed in two places. \begin{Lemma} Let $j$, $p$, $N$ be positive integers with $j\leq N$ and $p\leq N$, then